MATHEMATICS (MATH)

 Transfer Credit: CSU

 Faculty-guided survey of contemporary mathematical topics and student research.
-Total of 108 hours laboratory.
+Enrollment in Independent Study requires the approval of the division dean.
+Total of 54 hours laboratory.

 Transfer Credit: CSU, UC